Generative AI and Sales Productivity: Field Experiments in Online Retail: Discussion and Conclusions

-Another limitation concerns external validity in general equilibrium.
-Our experiments were conducted on a single, albeit large, global retail platform.
-The effects we document partly reflect relative improvements in user experience and satisfaction within this environment.
-If GenAI adoption becomes widespread and competing platforms deploy similar technologies, these relative advantages may diminish.
-However, if the mechanism we highlight—enhanced consumer experience through reduced frictions—holds more broadly, there may still be scope for market expansion even in a more competitive environment.
-In addition, our experiments abstract from strategic responses by competitors ---such as changes in pricing or advertising strategy--- which could either amplify or attenuate realized productivity gains.\\
+Other limitations concern external validity and general-equilibrium effects.
+Our experiments were conducted on a single, albeit large, global retail platform and may not generalize to other marketplaces.
+Moreover, as GenAI adoption spreads and competing platforms deploy similar technologies, the estimated effects may be different.
+For instance, our experiments abstract from strategic responses by competitors, such as changes in pricing or advertising strategy, which could either amplify or attenuate realized sales gains.
+However, if GenAI improves consumer experience and reduces frictions more broadly, there may still be scope for market expansion even in a more competitive environment.\\

-Taken together, our results highlight both the current scope and the future potential of GenAI adoption in online retail.
-In the short run, GenAI delivers measurable productivity gains both within workflows and across the platform by reducing market frictions and enhancing the consumer shopping experience, constituting a substantial contribution given the scale and maturity of our focal platform.
-Over the longer run, its transformative impact could grow if firms expand adoption beyond early-use cases, capture cost-reduction opportunities, and adapt organizational structures to integrate GenAI more effectively.
-Continued advances in computational speed, accuracy, and domain coverage would further amplify this potential.
-At the aggregate level, widespread industry adoption raises open questions about equilibrium effects, competitive dynamics, and the durability of observed gains.
-Our study offers a first step by providing causal evidence on how GenAI can reengineer core retail workflows to deliver meaningful business outcomes, while pointing to important avenues for future research on general equilibrium impacts, cost-side adjustments, and long-term productivity growth.
+Taken together, our results show both the current scope and the future potential of GenAI adoption in online retail.
+In the short run, GenAI delivers measurable gains by creating demand-side value within selected workflows, partly through reductions in market frictions and improvements in the consumer shopping experience.
+These gains are economically meaningful given the scale and maturity of the partner platform.
+Over the longer run, GenAI’s impact may expand as firms move beyond early use cases, capture cost-reduction opportunities, and adapt organizational structures to integrate the technology more effectively.
+Continued advances in computational speed, accuracy, and domain coverage may further amplify these effects.
+At the aggregate level, however, widespread adoption raises open questions about equilibrium effects, competitive dynamics, and the persistence of observed gains.
+Our study provides a first step by offering causal evidence on how GenAI can reshape core retail workflows to improve business outcomes, while pointing to important directions for future research on general-equilibrium effects, cost-side adjustments, and long-term productivity growth.